karlfreeman/middleman-deploy/README.md

 Default is `22`.

-To pass the `--delete` option to rsync, add:
+To remove orphaned files or directories on the remote host, add:

-      deploy.delete = true
+      deploy.clean = true

 Default is `false`.